 When you’re registering, just select that you’re signing up for a loved one.

-Caveat: You need to be a parent, legal guardian, or have the authority to make healthcare decisions for the person you’re enrolling.
+Caveat: You need to be a parent, legal guardian, or have the authority to make healthcare decisions for the person to actually enroll them in a research study.

 Cool other thing: you’ll get a reminder before your kid becomes an adult so they can create their own profile and stay with TNN!